krishna00000785/fem-hackathon-typing-speed-test/README.md

 In future projects, I’d like to focus more on

-- Persist best scores using localStorage
+- Persist best scores using localStorage and verify current WPM working fine
 - Final results screen with summary
 - Restart / retry shortcuts
+- Reset test on difficulty change
 - Sound or animation feedback on errors
 - Multiplayer or leaderboard mode